Azure-Samples/spring-boot-application-with-azure-active-directory/docs/servlet/oauth2/04-on-behalf-of-flow.md

 ## 3.9.
 Expose apis for resource-server-1
 Read [document about exposing an api], expose 2 scopes for resource-server-1: **resource-server-1.scope-1** and **resource-server-1.scope-2**, choose **Admins and users** for **Who can consent** option.

 ## 3.10.
+Set accessTokenAcceptedVersion to 2 for resource-server-1
+Read [document about Application manifest], set `accessTokenAcceptedVersion` to `2`.

+## 3.11.
 Register resource-server-2
 Read [document about registering an application], register an application named **resource-server-2**.
 Get the client-id: **${resource-server-2-client-id}**.

-## 3.11.
+## 3.12.
 Expose apis for resource-server-2
 Read [document about exposing an api], expose 2 scopes for resource-server-2: **resource-server-2.scope-1** and **resource-server-2.scope-2**, choose **Admins and users** for **Who can consent** option.

+## 3.13.
+Set accessTokenAcceptedVersion to 2 for resource-server-1
+Read [document about Application manifest], set `accessTokenAcceptedVersion` to `2`.

-## 3.12.
+## 3.14.
 Authorize resource-server-1 to access resource-server-2
-Read [MS docs about exposing an api], pre-authorize resource-server-1 to access resource-server-2.
+Read [document about exposing an api], pre-authorize resource-server-1 to access resource-server-2.

 # 4. Run sample applications